jahshaka/StudioV2/README.md

 - Qt Creator (also comes with the Qt SDK, latest version recommended) *AND OR* Microsoft Visual Studio 2017 Community Edition

 ### Build steps
-- Clone the repo from the project page or download a zipped copy of the source for a specific version from the Releases tab
+- Clone the repo from the project page or download a zipped copy of the source
 - Follow Qt Creator or MSVC instructions

 **If using Qt Creator (on any platform)**